ClarkJeong/Safety-Management/README.md

 # Research Goal
 ![reason](Reason.jpg)

-/nTo make the Complexity of risk simple
+To make the Complexity of risk simple